Back to Dyson Guides

 Pair Using Correct Process

 Open the Dyson Link app, tap the plus icon to add a device, and select your purifier model.
-When prompted, point your phone camera at the sticker on the machine to scan the pairing code.
+When prompted, point your phone camera at the sticker on the body of the purifier to scan the pairing code.
 Stay within 3 feet of the purifier during the entire pairing process.
 When the app asks you to select a WiFi network, choose your 2.4GHz SSID and enter the password carefully.

 5